MikeKovarik/rage-edit/README.md

 * Both backslashes (`\`) and forward slashes (`/`) can be used.
 Note that backslashes should be always escaped (`\\`).
 * Path is case insensitive.
-* Path should be started with either long or short hive name:
+* Path should be started with either a long or short hive name:

   |Long name|Short name|
   |-|-|